 Pina Vineyard Management has farmed the property since the early 1990s.
 Art Finkelstein, co-founder of the Whitehall Lane winery, made the first vintage in 1998 at Judd’s Hill’s custom crush facility in St. Helena.
 Art’s team made our wines until the 2015 harvest when we moved all production to our new winery adjacent to our vineyards in Oakville.

-Beginning in 2015 all of our wines are made on our estate by Jeff Ames and his colleague Dave Grega.
+Since 2015 all of our wines have been made on our estate by Jeff Ames and his colleague Dave Grega.